 I’ve probably made this sound way more complicated than it is.
+It’s a very easy home improvement that you can do yourself.
 The secret to making sure that the crack doesn’t reappear is really just down to using jointing tape.

 This method works every time and it doesn’t matter if you’re plastering over it, using a filler like we did here or even if you’re installing plasterboards (where you have to tape the join to ensure it doesn’t crack).

 If you have any large cracks it’s obviously worth checking if there are any more major issues going on that could be causing them.
 As always, it’s best to consult a professional or, in this case, a structural engineer if you’re unsure about anything!

 Oh, and yes, I’m still not sure I like the colour we painted our living room and yes, we desperately need to get our new sofa covered in something prettier than the throw that’s over it at the moment!

 Now, you’ll have to excuse me, I’m off to fill another 10 or so of these cracks.